-12. Employee Retirement Plan
+14. Employee Retirement Plan

-The Company maintains a 401(k) plan (the "401k Plan") in 2015 for the benefit of its employees.
-All employees who have attained the age of 21 are eligible to participate in the 401k Plan as of the first Entry Date, as defined by the 401k Plan document, following the employment date.
+The Company created Aerpio's 401(k) plan in 2015.
+Before then, the Company's employees participated in Akebia's 401(k) plan (Akebia Plan) collectively, the Plans.
+In accordance with both Plans, all employees who have attained the age of 21 are eligible to participate in the Plan as of the first Entry Date, as defined, following the employment date.
 Each employee can contribute a percentage of compensation up to a maximum of the statutory limits per year.
-Company contributions are discretionary.
-No contributions were made during 2018 or 2017.
+Company contributions are discretionary, and no contributions were made during 2017 or 2016.

-13. Employee Bonus Plan
+15. Employee Bonus Plan

-The Company maintains a bonus plan for certain employees based on the achievement of certain goals and milestones.
-At December 31, 2018 and 2017, the Company accrued \$1,877,455 and \$833,650, respectively, for bonuses.
+The Company maintains a bonus plan for certain employees of the Company based on the achievement of certain milestones.
+The amount of bonus accrued at December 31, 2017 was \$833,650.
+No bonus was accrued or paid at December 31, 2016.

-14. Employee Stock Purchase Plan
+16. Employee Stock Purchase Plan